refinedev/refine/documentation/docs/tutorial/1-getting-started/0-intro.md

 -   Store your project in a git repository
 -   Deploy your project to the cloud

-As you work on your project, you will periodically commit your changes to GitHub.
-Netlify will use the files in your GitHub repository to build and publish your website on the internet at a unique address where anyone can view it.
+As you make changes to your project, you can commit them to your GitHub repository.
+Netlify listens for changes to your GitHub repository to automatically rebuild and deploy your application on every commit.
+This allows anyone to access and view your website updates as you make them.

-Netlify will continuously monitor your GitHub repository for any committed changes, and will automatically rebuild and republish your site to reflect those changes.
-This allows you to easily update and maintain your website over time.